-Get a team and a structure
+1. Get an OJT team and a structure

 Many OJT programs suffer because they’re not well thought-out, planned, or staffed.
-Click here to read more about creating a well-planned OJT program.

-Training is more than just telling
+2. Training is more than just telling

 If you think telling your workers how to do something is the same as training them, you’re going to be disappointed.

-Remember your workers are adults
+3. Remember your workers are adults

 Adults learn differently than children do.
 Training that’s designed with the learning needs of adults in mind tends to be effective.
 Training that wasn’t build with this in mind tends to fail.
-Click to read more about adult learning principles.

-Follow these steps for effective training sessions
+4. Follow these steps for effective training sessions

-Consider using a learning management system (LMS)
+5. Consider using a learning management system (LMS)

 Click to read about how to use an LMS for your OJT program and how using an LMS can have a positive effect on your bottom line.

-Consider using a blended learning solution
+6. Consider using a blended learning solution

 Use as many kinds of training as you can in a blended learning solution–instructor-led, field-based, written, elearning, video, social learning, and more.

-Add a mobile component
+Bonus Seventh Tip: Add a mobile component

 Manufacturing Training from Scratch: A Guide